re-data/re-data/docs/docs/introduction/whatis.md

 # Features

+## Alerts
+Get information about suspicious data patterns & schema changes automatically without writing tests. re_data detects trends in your data and creates alerts if something seems suspicious.

 ## Metrics
 Monitor predefined and custom metrics about your data.
 All metrics are stored in your database and accessible for you. re_data custom metrics can be standard dbt macros which make it very easy to add them to your project.

-## Alerts
+## Lineage
-Get information about suspicious data patterns automatically without writing tests. re_data detects trends in your data and create alerts if something seems suspicious.
+re_data shows data lineage for you data warehouse.
+(This is imported from dbt graph).
+You can navigate your data & investigate alerts & metrics related to each node in the graph.

 ## Macros
 re_data ships with a set of macros to save you time and some pain of writing code for cleaning / normalizing / validating your data.
 Use them to make your project cleaner 😊.
 You can also use them as a base for your own metrics or data tests.

-## Lineage

-re_data shows data lineage for you data warehouse.
-(This is imported from dbt graph).
-You can navigate your data & investigate alerts & metrics related to each node in the graph.

 # Getting started